sparkflows/sparkflows-docs/docs/operating/dashboard-installing-jdbc-drivers.rst

-Installing JDBC Drivers for Interactive Dashboard
+Installing JDBC Drivers for Dashboard
 =======================

 Dashboard work with JDBC sources.
 The appropriate JDBC jars have to be installed.